defUserName-404/Design-Patterns/builder_pattern/readme.md

     // The reset method clears the object being built. method reset() is
-        this.car = new Car()
+        this.cars = new Car()

     // All production steps work with the same product instance. method setSeats(...) is
-        // Set the number of seats in the car.
+        // Set the number of seats in the cars.

     method setEngine(...) is
         // Install a given engine.